 A key finding in the 2019 Lincoln Vital Signs report showed that gaps persist between racial and ethnic minorities and the white non-Hispanic population in the areas of educational attainment, employment and income.
 A special issue of Lincoln Vital Signs focusing on race and equity in Lincoln will take a deeper look at these disparities and will be released in early 2024.

 Once again, the data was a call to action.
-To address these new findings, a racial equity lens has been added to the Prosper Lincoln agenda areas with a focus on 2 systems: Income & Wealth and Power & Leadership.
+To address these new findings, a racial equity lens was added to the Prosper Lincoln agenda areas with a focus on two systems: Income & Wealth and Power & Leadership.
 As a member of the NEON cohort, LCF will work together with 7 other members of the cohort to seek national funding for our collective work as well as promote peer to peer learning among the community foundations.
 This opportunity for intense concentration on two systems will move us forward in Lincoln to address those struggling to achieve equity.

-Barbara Bartle, President, Lincoln Community Foundation
+Alec Gorynski, President/CEO, Lincoln Community Foundation

 Tracy Edgerton, Vice President, Philanthropy Services and General Counsel, Lincoln Community Foundation

 Jenny Chapin, Vice President, Marketing and Communications, Lincoln Community Foundation

 Carly Grutel, Brand and Content Manager, Lincoln Community Foundation

 Dr. Janell Walther, Research Director, University of Nebraska Public Policy Center